bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 {% endhighlight %}

-This is a channel of channels let's look at it with and expanded view.
+This is a channel of channels.
+Let's look at it with and expanded view:

 {% highlight clojure %}